Wells Fargo Transfer Partners: Which ones are Best?

 Greg enjoying KLM business class.

-Wells Fargo technically has ten airline partners, although half of those are the various Avios programs, which allow you to freely transfer balances between them.
+Wells Fargo technically has nine airline partners, although half of those are the various Avios programs, which allow you to freely transfer balances between them.
 Rumors are that Wells Fargo is actively seeking to add additional air partners.
 Hopefully, the recent addition of JetBlue is the first of many.

 Best Wells Fargo Airline Transfer Partners